-Our training and continuing professional development (CPD) consultation showed a clear demand from those in public engagement related roles in higher education for more external provision of CPD, and support for a national membership network run by the NCCPE.
+Our training and continuing professional development (CPD) consultation showed a clear demand from those in public engagement related roles in higher education and research for more external provision of CPD, and support for a national membership network run by the NCCPE.
 On the basis of this we have prioritised the development of our public engagement professionals network (PEP Network).

 Who's it for?

 This network is aimed at public engagement professionals (or PEPs) working in professional services roles in higher education institutions (HEIs) or research institutes across the UK.
 Whether public engagement is formally part of their job description or not, this group face a series of common and often unique challenges in working to support the embedding of high quality public engagement within higher education institutions or research institutes.
 We also welcome those working in similar roles in the sector, working with HEIs, research institutes or funders to coordinate, support and facilitate public engagement.

 PEPs often work in quite isolated roles in the sector, and this national network aims to conteract that by mobilising the collective experience and skills of this group and supporting their career development.
 It will provide access to the latest thinking and expertise about engagement policy and practice, offer opportunities for CPD and training, support members to share solutions and problems, and establish peer support mechanisms.
 During the first year of the network we will also work with members and other to explore options related to accrediation.
 We believe that membership of this network will benefit PEPs personally and professionally.

 The PEP network will be focused around an annual calendar of face-to-face events held across the UK regions.
 Each event will provide a mixture of formal CPD - tailored for members at a variety of career stages and with a variety fo roles; structured networking and skills sharing; and, a chance to hear from the NCCPE and other invited experts about the latest developments in the sector.